LlewBach/aj-builder/README.md

 1) "Users can immediately identify the company name, understand the industry/profession it relates to and see the scope of what services are offered."

 2) "Users can navigate between the pages, to every page from every page.
 The page headings are clear and relevant.
-Users can view the information of each page on all viewports."
+Users can view the information of each page on mobile devices and desktops with the most popular screen dimensions."

 3) "Users can easily navigate to the contact page.
 Autocomplete works for the input fields.
 The form requires essential information and a valid email syntax in order to successfully submit.
 The form provides feedback if there has been an input error that needs addressing or has successfully submitted."